lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

 ...
 ```

-This action has no datatype and carries no value, but, as explained below, an action can carry a value.
+This action has no data type and carries no value, but, as explained below, an action can carry a value.

 ### Asynchronous Callbacks